 Damp boxes can be used to keep clay workable or to dry it out slowly.
 If you want to dry your clay out slowly to avoid cracks you can put holes in the lid of the box.
 The more holes you put in the more air that can circulate.
 You can control how quickly the clay dries out by adjusting how much air gets in.

-I have two damp boxes.
-One is to keep clay damp.
-The other is to dry it out slowly.
+I have a few damp boxes.
+Some are used to keep clay damp, but one is used to dry pots out slowly.
 The box that I use to dry the clay out has a few holes in the lid.
 If I want to slow the drying down, I cover the holes up with masking tape.
-Should I want to speed the drying up, I remove some of the tape, to increase the number of holes.
+If I want to speed the drying up, I remove some of the tape, to increase the number of holes.

 How to Make Different Kinds of Damp Box

-A damp box is basically anything in your pottery arsenal that helps you control the humidity around your greenware.
+A damp box can be anything in your pottery tool kit that helps you control the humidity around your greenware.

 There are other variations on the damp box theme, that are very simple to use.
-Some of these are as follows:
+Here are a few ideas…

-If you have space and resources you can also either make or invest in a damp cabinet.
-You can buy these, but they can also be made relatively easily.
+You can also make a damp cabinet quite easily.
 Simply cover an old cabinet well with plastic sheeting.

 You can use any kind of plastic sheeting, as long as it is not water permeable.
 Cover the cabinet in such a way that it traps moisture.
 You can store larger pieces in a damp cabinet.
 Also, you can add a tray of water in the bottom to boost the humidity.